Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 Audit the identity you hide behind before you design the next one

 Anne-Laure describes leaving Google as more than a career change.
-The hard part was losing the social shorthand: “I work at Google” made conversations easy, gave other people a ready-made explanation, and offered an identity she could hide behind.
-Without it, she was left with her actual ideas, opinions, and choices.3
+The hard part was losing the social shorthand.
+"I work at Google" made conversations easy, gave other people a ready-made explanation, and offered an identity she could hide behind.
+Without it, she was left with her actual ideas, opinions, and choices.

-That is the self-authorship threshold: when an external identity stops carrying your meaning for you.
+That is the self-authorship threshold: the moment an external identity stops carrying your meaning for you.

 A practical identity audit: